apache/tvm/docs/langref/relay_expr.rst

 arguments to tensor types:

 .. code-block:: python

     fn<s : Shape, bt : BaseType>(%x : Tensor[s, bt]) {
         %x
     }

 Notice that the return type is omitted and will be inferred.

-*Note: :code:`where` syntax is not yet supported in the text format.*
+*Note: "where" syntax is not yet supported in the text format.*

 A function may also be subject to one or more type relations, such as in the following: